OGEG5810 Decision Making and Uncertainty for Oil and Gas Projects

 - Students are able to (1) understand the main components of the oil and gas industry economic chains; (2) achieve a hands-on understanding of the techniques used in the oil and gas industry for analysing risks in the decision-making process; (3) understand complementary techniques used in decision making; (4) familiarise with and learn to implement basic models using Precision Tree and @Risk software; (5) work in teams; and (6) demonstrate good written communication skills.

-- Typically this unit is assessed in the following ways: (1) in-class quizzes and forum; (2) projects; and (3) a final examination.
+- Indicative assessments in this unit are as follows: (1) in-class quizzes and forum; (2) projects; and (3) a final examination.
 Further information is available in the unit outline.

 To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the a final examination component.